 Trends and Latest Developments

 Another area of research is focused on the study of subduction zones, where one plate slides beneath another.
 Subduction zones are the sites of the largest earthquakes and most explosive volcanoes on Earth.
-Scientists are using a variety of techniques, including GPS measurements, seismic monitoring, and geochemical analysis, to study the processes that occur at subduction zones and to better understand the factors that control earthquake and volcanic activity.
+Worth adding: scientists are using a variety of techniques, including GPS measurements, seismic monitoring, and geochemical analysis, to study the processes that occur at subduction zones and to better understand the factors that control earthquake and volcanic activity.
 Sophisticated computer models are now being used to simulate the complex interactions between tectonic plates, mantle convection, and surface processes.
 These models can help scientists to understand how the Earth's lithosphere has evolved over time and to predict the future evolution of plate boundaries.

 Tips and Expert Advice